Kirkcudbright railway station

 Kirkcudbright railway station served the town of Kirkcudbright, Dumfries and Galloway, Scotland from 1864 to 1965 on the Kirkcudbright Railway.

 History

 The station opened on 7 March 1864 by the Glasgow and South Western Railway.
-To the west was the goods shed as well as its respective sidings and a cattle dock which was built in 1894.
+To the west, was the goods shed as well as its respective sidings and a cattle dock, which was built in 1894.
 To the north was the signal box, which opened in 1889, and a siding for the engine shed which was situated at the north end of the platform.
 In 1955 the engine shed closed and the signal box was replaced with a ground frame.
 The station closed to both passengers and goods traffic on 3 May 1965.

+The station has since been converted into a café and cookery school.